itemis/fluffyj-archetype/README.md

 In order to prevent this, an up to date Groovy version must be used, which is only the case with up to date versions of the archetype plugin.

 ## Development
 The latest snapshot lives on the `develop` branch.
 The latest release lives on the `main` branch.
-Tags will be created for every release and for every new snapshot.
+A tag will be created for every release.

 ## Further Reading
 [https://maven.apache.org/guides/mini/guide-creating-archetypes.html](https://maven.apache.org/guides/mini/guide-creating-archetypes.html)